Learning and Assessment Standards

 The Code of Conduct has the support of the Directors and applies to all officers and employees of the companies.

 Becker Helicopters Pilot Academy and is affiliates (BHS) recognises its staff and students as its greatest asset.

 Staff and students should familiarize themselves with the Code of Conduct and endeavour to ensure that its principles are observed at all times.
 Significant departures from the standards of conduct outlined in the Code of Conduct may amount to misconduct on the part of the individual staff and students member.

-Students should also refer to the Part A of the Code of Conduct and to the Student Handbook.
+Students should also refer to the Code of Conduct and to the Student Handbook.